What you’ll accomplish

 Step 3: Add Service Account to Projects

-The service account needs access to each Jira project you want to integrate with June.1
+The service account needs access to each Jira project you want to integrate with June.Navigate to Project Settings

 - Go to your Jira instance